-Okay… and if this wasn’t complicated enough, in this blog we only focused on vaginal, penile penetrative intercourse.
+Okay… and if this wasn’t complicated enough, we only focused on vaginal, penile penetrative intercourse in this blog.

 Pain can occur with other forms of penetration and is not exclusive to the female gender.
 Overall, if you are experiencing pain with physical intimacy it is good to understand the options you have and how to address them.

-As always, please contact me if you have any questions or need help searching for a local pelvic health therapist near you!
+As always, please get in touch with me if you have any questions or need help searching for a local pelvic health therapist near you!